panoptes/panoptes-utils/panoptes/utils/config/README.md

 This allows for overriding of default entries while still maintaing the originals.

+This option can be disabled with the `ignore_local` setting.

+> **Note:** Automatic tests run via `pytest` will always ignore local config files unless they are being run with the `--hardware` options.

 ### auto_save

 By default, changes to the config values (via `set_config`, set below) are not